Alfresco/docs-alfresco/content-services/latest/admin/troubleshoot.md

     userAccountControl:1.2.840.113556.1.4.803:=512
     ```

-## Troubleshooting SMTP inbound email using StartTLS
+## Troubleshoot SMTP inbound email using StartTLS

 For StartTLS support to work for inbound email, you must configure SSL for Java.

-To identify whether you are having this problem, enable `DEBUG` logging for the class `org.subethamail` in your `log4j.properties` file.
+To identify whether you're having this problem, enable `DEBUG` logging for the class `org.subethamail` in your `log4j.properties` file.

 ```text
 startTLS() failed: no cipher suites in common
 ```

-Also, to enable efficient inbound mail server logging in debug mode, you need a log4j option that allows you to track mails,
-including the sender details, recipient details, subject and the reason for rejection/acceptance.
-To do so, enable `DEBUG`
-logging for the `class org.subethamail.smtp.server.ConnectionHandler` as shown:
+Also, to enable efficient inbound mail server logging in debug mode, you need a log4j option that allows you to track mails, including the sender details, recipient details, subject and the reason for rejection/acceptance.
+To do so, enable `DEBUG` logging for the `class org.subethamail.smtp.server.ConnectionHandler` as shown:

 ```text
 log4j.logger.org.subethamail.smtp.server.ConnectionHandler=debug
 ```

 The following process outlines one method for creating a self-signed certificate.
-However, this can differ between
-JVM vendors, so see the JVM documentation for more information.
+However, this can differ between JVM vendors, so see the JVM documentation for more information.

 1. Create a suitable key and certificate:

     ```bash
     keytool -genkey -keystore mySrvKeystore -keyalg RSA
     ```

 2. Add the following somewhere in your Tomcat configuration.
 For example, `/etc/tomcat5/tomcat7.conf`.

     ```text
     JAVA_OPTS="$JAVA_OPTS -Djavax.net.ssl.keyStore=mySrvKeystore -Djavax.net.ssl.keyStorePassword=123456"
     ```

-## Handling a higher rate of outbound TCP connections
+## Handle higher rate of outbound TCP connections

-If you are using the Web Services API on a Windows client and frequently see errors such as
-`java.net.BindException: Address already in use: connect` in the client application, you might need to tune the client
-operating system parameters so that it can handle a higher rate of outbound TCP connections.
+If you're using the Web Services API on a Windows client and frequently see errors such as `java.net.BindException: Address already in use: connect` in the client application, you might need to tune the client operating system parameters so that it can handle a higher rate of outbound TCP connections.

 1. Open the **Registry**.

 2. Under the following registry entry:

     ```text
     HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\TCPIP\Parameters
     ```

 3. Key in the registry of the Windows client machine.

 4. Add the following registry entries:

     * `TcpTimedWaitDelay`